yye347/docs/source/security.rst

 Upstream vulnerabilities
 ------------------------------------------------------------

-Since OPNsense is a collection of opensource software, when finding an issue, it is always a good idea to inspect where it should be fixed first.
-In case you don't know or aren't sure, you can still ask on our end, just know that we don't have the manpower to act as an intermediary between various projects.
+Since OPNsense is a collection of open source software, when finding an issue, it is always a good idea to inspect where it should be fixed first.
+In case you do not know or are not sure, you can still ask on our end, just know that we do not have the manpower to act as an intermediary between various projects.

 ------------------------------------------------------------